aolawal/Insurance-Claim-Prediction/README.md

 Claim = 0 → No claim

 ### Dataset overview
+The dataset contains information about insured buildings, including:
+Building characteristics
+Location details
+Insurance duration
+Claim history

+Files used:
 In this project we will be working on 2 CSV files:
-1. Train_Data - contains the datasets that we will use to build, train and test our model
-2. Variable Description - Gives more details about content each of the features (columns)
+Train_data.csv – contains the datasets that we will use to build, train and test our model Variable Description.csv – metadata explaining each variable (Gives more details about content each of the features / columns)

 ## Methodology
 ## Data Preprocessing